PART 1 - Program Description

 • To ensure that funding is widely distributed throughout the city, it is unlikely that STAR awards will be more than $50,000.

 • Applicants should seek out opportunities to implement existing neighborhood plans and strategies, such as small area plans.
-Likewise, proposals implemented in conjunction with other city-planned improvements will make the best use of scarce resources.

 • Applicants will need to be able to demonstrate that they have, or will be able to get, site control over the project property.